sourcegraph/sourcegraph-public-snapshot/doc/campaigns/explanations/permissions_in_campaigns.md

 ## Disabling campaigns

 A site admin can disable campaigns for the entire site by setting the [site configuration](../../../admin/config/site_config.md) property `"campaigns.enabled"` to `false`.

+### Disabling campaigns for non-site-admin users

+A site admin can disable campaigns for normal users by setting the [site configuration](../../../admin/config/site_config.md) property `"campaigns.restrictToAdmins"` to `true`.